Alaskan officials to seek investors in Japan as Trump touts LNG

-Alaskan state representatives will visit Japan this month to court investors for a natural gas project that U.S. President Donald Trump says could pump trillions of dollars into the United States, but Japanese energy firms remain skeptical of the project's feasibility.
+Alaska's governor and state representatives will visit Japan and three other Asian countries starting this week to court investors for a natural gas project that President Donald Trump says could pump trillions of dollars into the U.S., although Japanese energy firms remain skeptical.

-Officials from the state-run Alaska Gasline Development Corporation (AGDC) and development partner Glenfarne Group will visit "allied Asian nations in late March to update industry leaders on Alaska LNG's economic and strategic competitive advantages, and discuss opportunities for participation," said AGDC spokesperson Tim Fitzpatrick.
+Officials from the state-run Alaska Gasline Development Corporation (AGDC) and development partner Glenfarne Group will visit allied Asian countries "to update industry leaders on Alaska LNG's economic and strategic competitive advantages, and discuss opportunities for participation," AGDC spokesperson Tim Fitzpatrick said.

-They want to transport natural gas south from Alaska's remote north via a $44 billion 1,300-kilometer pipeline, to be shipped as liquefied natural gas (LNG) to Japan, South Korea and Taiwan.
-Alaska Gov. Mike Dunleavy said last week that exports could begin by 2030 from a project that could deliver about 3.5 billion cubic feet (99.1 cubic meters) of gas per day.
+The officials want to transport gas south from Alaska's remote north via a $44 billion, 1,300-kilometer pipeline, to be shipped as liquefied natural gas to Japan, South Korea and Taiwan.

 With your current subscription plan you can comment on stories.
 However, before writing your first comment, please create a display name in the Profile section of your subscriber account page.